A vegan gluten free pumpkin pie with a rich creamy custard like filling that's made with only 9 ingredients! So easy and absolutely delicious.

 This post was originally published on September 19, 2020.

-This vegan pumpkin pie is made in a blender and only takes about 15 minutes of prep time!
+The best vegan pumpkin pie is made in a blender and only takes about 15 minutes of prep time!
 You can use a store bought crust to make it easy or make my homemade gluten-free crust for an extra delicious twist.

 A delicious vegan gluten free pumpkin pie made with healthy whole foods?
 Oh, it's true!
 Egg free, dairy free, gluten free!
 Here are the ingredients you need: